basavarajsh98/SLiM/README.md

 - **Multi-State Steering**: combinations of topic, language, and sentiment/rating

 ## Usage

+## 0. Proof-of-Concept (PoC) Notebooks
+The `src/poc/` directory contains Jupyter notebooks representing the first approaches we explored before developing the SLiM method.
+These preliminary implementations were conducted as proof of concept (PoC)—early, naive attempts to explore whether alternate formulations could be viable.
+These scripts were not followed by extensive experimentation or analysis like the SLiM method

+These PoC files are useful for understanding, testing, and visualizing core ideas before integrating them into the main codebase.

 ### 1. Training
 Train a SLiM-enhanced model using the main script.
 You can specify the experiment type in `config/config.yaml` or via code:
 ```bash